Stop losing after-hours HVAC leads to whoever answers first.

 Missed-call → SMS safety net

-Any call that doesn't connect — outside the agent's reach, dropped mid-transfer, middle of a rare outage — immediately triggers a branded text with a booking link and a tech callback slot.
+Any call that doesn't connect, outside the receptionist's reach, dropped mid-transfer, middle of a rare outage, immediately triggers a branded text with a booking link and a tech callback slot.
 Belt-and-suspenders over the receptionist.

 Pricing, up front